versioned/versioned-api/README.md

 ## TODO

-* API test update of versions - change field, remove field, add field

-* audit x-meta updatedAt?

 * relationshipPaths=foo.bar,blu.baa

+* audit sys.fields.updatedAt?
+Are there use cases for this?

 * API test: Support fetching multiple levels of relationships (you can pass options={relationships: (N-1)})